In this post I’ll be sharing a delicious Southern Fried Quail Recipe.

 4 Quail, defrosted and cut into four pieces (two leg/thigh and two breast/wing)

-1/2 tsp Cayenne Pepper (optional)
+Cayenne Pepper (optional)

-2 tbs Water
+2 tablespoons of Water

 Cooking oil for frying

+How to cook quail?
+Preparing the quail is simple.
+You’ll want to begin by building your dredging station.
 In a medium bowl combine flour and seasonings together.

 In a separate bowl beat one egg, mix together with buttermilk and water.
 The water just helps to lessen the thickness of the buttermilk and egg.